jaehochang92/jaehochang92.github.io/_pages/publications.md

 1. **Chang, J.**, Moon, H., & Kwon, S. (2021). <a href="https://doi.org/10.29220/CSAM.2021.28.1.021" target="_blank">High-dimensional linear discriminant analysis with moderately clipped LASSO</a>. _Communications for Statistical Applications and Methods_, 28(1), 21-37.

-1. Lee, H., **Chang, J.**, & Kim, G. (2020). <a href="https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE09360747&language=EN" target="_blank">A Study on the Conflict Structure of the Standing Committee through Topic Analysis of the National Assembly Minutes: Health and Welfare Committee in the First Half of the 20th National Assembly</a>. _Korean Party Studies Review_, 19(2), 131-167.
+1. Lee, H., **Chang, J.**, & Kim, G. (2020). <a href="https://www.dbpia.co.kr/journal/articleDetail?nodeId=NODE09360747&language=EN" target="_blank">A Study on the Conflict Structure of the Standing Committee through Topic Analysis of the National Assembly Minutes: Health and Welfare Committee in the First Half of the 20th National Assembly</a>. _Korean Party Studies Review_, 19(2), 131-167. -->

+---
+title: "Awards & Honors"
+permalink: /awards/
+author_profile: true
+---
+* **Honorable Mention** awarded for the poster presentation of _Ultimate Sharpening of Jensen's Inequality_, <a href="https://www.kss.or.kr/english/en_main.htm" target="_blank">The Korean Statistical Society</a>